November 27, 2024 · 20 mins read

 SMA Categories

 SMA 0: This is the first level of delinquency.
-If your loan falls in SMA 0, it indicates a payment is overdue but has not exceeded 30 days.
+If your loan falls in SMA 0 in cibil, it indicates a payment is overdue but has not exceeded 30 days.
 While this might be trivial for most borrowers, it catches the attention of lenders.
 Although SMA 0 is not an imminent danger, ignoring it might lead to further classification into more dangerous categories.

 SMA 1: If your payment is overdue by 31 to 60 days, your loan will move to SMA 1.
 This classification signals a higher level of financial stress.
 Lenders might reach out to discuss the overdue amount and see if there's a way to bring the account back on track.
 If you're in SMA 1, taking action quickly is important to stay caught up.

 SMA 2: This is the last SMA category for loans that have become overdue between 61 and 90 days.
-Getting into the SMA 2 bracket shows serious payment trouble, and banks will take more formal steps, such as increasing monitoring or even starting recovery actions.
+Getting into the SMA 2 bracket shows serious payment trouble, and meaning of SMA in banking will take more formal steps, such as increasing monitoring or even starting recovery actions.
 This thus marks quite a red flag of approach to a non-performing asset (NPA), which may cut deeply into your credit profile.

 Each of these stages is designed to help lenders identify trouble early on.
 For borrowers, these stages remind them of overdue payments well before they become a full-fledged credit problem.